Mike Slinn

 Shell

 Now we need to find the entry point for the plugin, which is where Jekyll invokes the functionality of the plugin.
-If we search for Liquid:: we'll find the source files containing the entry points.
+If we search for render_impl we'll find the source files containing the top-level logic of a Jekyll Plugin Support gem.

 Shell